How to Assemble PDF Patterns

 Assemble each row separately:

-On each edge to be attached to another piece, use the registration diamond marks to match the paper tiles by aligning the diamond marks from corresponding pages (Example: 1A will match to 1A on the neighbouring page).
+Use the registration marks to match the pages by aligning the diamond marks from corresponding pages (Example: 1A will match to 1A on the neighbouring page).

-Once the rows are assembled, use the registration marks along the top and bottom page edges to align the rows together.
+Once all of the rows are assembled, use the registration marks along the top and bottom page edges to align the rows together.

 Pattern usage options and additional taping: